Rockburst and Seismicity Seminar

 A key feature of the seminar is extensive hands-on work with IMS software tools.
 Participants will practice event inspection and processing, database queries, time-history and size-distribution analyses, and 3D visualisation in IMS platforms.
 The training culminates with a practical workflow using the Rockburst Hazard Assessment (RBHA) tool, integrating excavation geometry, rock-mass properties, stress model outputs, seismicity, and ground support data to produce actionable hazard outputs.

-Call for Papers
+Call for Abstracts

 Key Dates for Speakers

-Abstract submission: 15 April 2026
+Abstract submission: 15 May 2026

 Notification of abstract acceptance: 31 May 2026